 Timeline: A mid-size catalogue headless build runs 12–16 weeks from kickoff to launch.
 That covers architecture decisions, front-end design and build, integration with your back-end systems (ERP, CRM, inventory), testing, and launch.
 Simpler builds with a smaller catalogue can move faster; complex integrations take longer.

 What changes: The entire front-end.
 Your storefront is rebuilt from scratch — which is the point.
-You get to design the exact experience you want, not the experience Shopify's theme system allows.
+You get to design the exact experience you want, not the experience Shopify's theme system or a WordPress page builder allows.

-Cost: More than staying on Shopify.
+Cost: More than staying on Shopify or WooCommerce.
 Significantly less than the revenue impact of a platform that can't grow with you.
 The investment case for headless is about capacity and velocity: can your current platform support the next 3 years of your growth plan?
 If the answer is genuinely yes, stay.
 If you're already hitting ceilings, the question is when to move, not whether.

 For a deeper look at the custom ecommerce vs Shopify decision, including cost benchmarks and when to make the switch, that post covers the comparison in detail.